-- Court Markings: Court markings must adhere to the specifications described in Rule 1.
-If the referees identify that court markings are not legal and cannot be remedied for the current event, the match will be played and then the referees will communicate with the school administration or conference and the NCAA Women's Volleyball Secretary-Rules Editor after the event. - 2.
+- 5. Court Markings: Court markings must adhere to the specifications described in Rule 1.
+If the referees identify that court markings are not legal and cannot be remedied for the current event, the match will be played and then the referees will communicate with the school administration or conference and the NCAA Women's Volleyball Secretary-Rules Editor after the event. - 6.
 Computerized Scoring: Some of the computerized scoring systems require rosters to be entered before the match begins.
-Adding a player's number to the roster after play begins is time consuming and cumbersome.
+Adding a player's number to the roster after play begins is time-consuming and cumbersome.
 Scorers should verify the uniform numbers for all team members before entering the player numbers into the scoring system.
 Coaches or assistant coaches should confirm that all uniform numbers match the program/roster before the numbers are entered into the computerized scoresheet.
-NOTE: Conference coordinators and event management staff are encouraged to have an additional scorer keep a paper version of the scoresheet as either the primary scorekeeping document or as a backup until the scorer is proficient at computerized scoring. - 3.
-Lineup Check: Prior to the first serve of each set, the scorer and assistant scorer should confirm each team's starting lineup with the scoresheet at the same time the second referee is confirming each team's lineup with the lineup sheets. - 4.
+NOTE: Conference coordinators and event management staff are encouraged to have an additional scorer keep a paper version of the scoresheet as either the primary scorekeeping document or as a backup until the scorer is proficient at computerized scoring. - 7.
+Lineup Check: Prior to the first serve of each set, the scorer and assistant scorer should confirm each team's starting lineup with the scoresheet at the same time the second referee is confirming each team's lineup with the lineup sheets. - 8.
 Assessment of Sanctions: It is important for officials to control team bench behavior during the match.
-The assessment of sanctions is expected when team members demonstrate unsporting behavior, including those actions listed in Table 1. - 5.
-Challenge Review System (CRS): The Challenge Review System (CRS) is the use of video replay to correct certain decisions by the officials.
-It may be used at the discretion of each institution.
-Details are in Rule 18. - 6.
-Uniforms: Player's jerseys must be marked with an Arabic numeral.
+The assessment of sanctions is expected when team members demonstrate unsporting behavior, including those actions listed in Table 1.